blockchainer01/PoTREPSs/Application2/Hardware/README.md

 ##### 3.1.1 Configuration

-Modify module `OpIPSocketCtrl1` to configure its IP address and port, as shown in Figure \ref{xx}.
+Modify module `OpIPSocketCtrl1` to configure its IP address and port, as shown in Figure ???\ref{xx}.

 ##### 3.1.2  Send data via UDP